- Library & Technology

 When adding audio and photos, you also have the option to select content from Flickr, Jamendo, and CCMixter.
 Follow the prompts to add content using the selected option.

-Content that students keep Private is visible to the instructors of a site but not to other members of the site.
+Content that students make Private is visible to the instructors of a site but not to other members of the site.
 This can be a useful way for submitting multimedia assignments.

 Any collections that you create will appear to all members of the site, but your students will only be able to see videos which have been set to public within the collections.